gustavonikov/Happy/README.md

 You will have the 3 folders containing the front-web project, front-mobile project and the back-end project, each one of them, possess they own README.md, that will guide you through.

+### WARNING
+The project server is offline, so, you won't be able to navigate properly on the app.